 - 1. Patient information should only be discussed with other members of the health care team who have a need-to-know.
 Do not discuss patient information with anyone else, including fellow employees and your family members. - 2.
-Do not tell unauthorized persons that you saw or have knowledge of a patient being seen as an inpatient/outpatient, unless the patient authorizes you to do so (Example: telling a church pastor or family that a patient is hospitalized.)
+Do not tell unauthorized persons that you saw or have knowledge of a patient being seen as an inpatient/outpatient, unless the patient authorizes you to do so (Example: telling a church pastor or family that a patient is hospitalized.).
 Authorized persons are those members of the health care team who have a legitimate need-to-know. - Do not access any information (Example: looking in a neighbor's medical record) unless authorized in your job duties.
 Do not access more information that is necessary to perform your job. - 4.
 Speak quietly and discreetly so patients, visitors, and others will not overhear your telephone or other conversation with or about patients. - 5.
 If you have a question regarding which family members of a patient you are authorized to speak with concerning a patient's medical information, ask the patient or your supervisor. - 6.
 Before answering questions concerning a patient over the phone, verify with whom you are speaking, to determine whether they are authorized to receive the information. - 7.
 Do not leave papers containing patient information (Example: O.R. schedules, test results, open charts) in open view of unauthorized persons.
-Likewise, turn your computer screen away from open view and/or use screen saver or fade to dim.
+Likewise, turn your computer screen away from open view and/or use a privacy screen for the computer monitor. - 8.
+Do not discard papers containing patient information in the trashcan.
+Shred them onsite using the designated shredder or place them in the secure receptacle onsite for contracted shredding company to shred.
+Never rely on hand-shredding them.

-- 8. Do not discard papers containing patient information in the trashcan.
-Have them shredded or hand-shred them in small pieces before discarding them. - 9.
-When copying documents containing patient information, make sure that any defective copies are destroyed. - 10.
-Ask visitors to step out of a patient's room when conversations take place regarding medical treatment, diagnosis, etc, unless the patient authorizes the visitor to be present.
+- 9. When copying documents containing patient information, make sure that any defective copies are destroyed (see above). - 10.
+Ask visitors to step out of a patient's room when conversations take place regarding medical treatment, diagnosis, etc., unless the patient authorizes the visitor to be present.
 Speak softly if there is a roommate, to protect the patient's privacy as much as possible. - 11.
 When your duties require you to handle confidential information of your friends or acquaintances, if possible, ask for reassignment to protect that person's privacy as much as possible. - 12.
 In faxing patient information to authorized facilities, verify that the recipient is attending the fax machine, especially if their machine is shared by other persons or departments.
 Use caution in dialing fax numbers.
 Always use a fax cover sheet with confidentially statement when faxing documents. - 13.
-Intentional or unintentional breaching confidentiality could result in clinical failure at the instructor's discretion. - 14.
+Intentional or unintentional breaching confidentiality could result in clinical failure at the faculty member's discretion. - 14.
 Do not use the intercom system about confidential information regarding a patient. - 15.
 Do not transfer calls from your area to the room of a secured patient. - 16.
-Refer media inquiries regarding patient information to the instructor or clinical preceptor. - 17.
+Refer media inquiries regarding patient information to the faculty member/clinical preceptor. - 17.
 When making a phone call to relay patient or other confidential information, if the party is not home, do not leave detailed information on answering machines or with another person answering the phone.
 Simply state your name, number, and ask that the intended person return your call.